MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/queries.md

 ## .cancel query

 The `.cancel` `query` command starts a best-effort attempt to cancel a specific running query.

-* Cluster admins can cancel any running query.
-* Database admins can cancel any running query that was invoked on a database they have admin access on.
-* All principals can cancel running queries that they started.
+Cluster admins can cancel any running query.
+Database admins can cancel any running query that was invoked on a database to which they have admin access.
+All principals can cancel running queries that they started.

 **Syntax**